MileHacker Logo

 • Look for purpose-built tour operators.

-• They assist with tailored organizing your itinerary.
+• They assist with tailored structuring your itinerary.

 Additional Accessibility Tips

-While significant difficulties with public works exist, careful planning and utilizing private transport can improve your experience.
+While significant challenges with infrastructure exist, careful planning and utilizing private transport can improve your experience.

 Pre-Trip Planning